 The term ‘circular economy’ was brought to prominence by the Ellen MacArthur Foundation when it launched in 2010.

-It consolidates various schools of thought that have been around since the 1970s, including
+It consolidates various schools of thought that have been around since the 1970s, including:

-It is now one of the hottest topics in corporate sustainability and CSR, with an avalanche of conferences, reports and guidance devoted to the subject.
+The Circular economy is now one of the hottest topics in corporate sustainability and CSR, with an avalanche of conferences, reports and guidance devoted to the subject.

 It’s clearly neither a fad, nor science fiction – it’s an idea whose time has come.
+New Hope Energy brings a rare, proven, working scalable technology to the plastics world.

 The European Union has embraced the move and created a set of circular economy objectives and tools for EU companies.